Help for New Team Leaders

-Please have an easy way to contact all of your players.
-We suggest getting to know them outside of Ready Steady Pan in order to build as much team coherence as possible.
+Have an easy way to contact all your players.
+We suggest getting to know them outside of Ready Steady Pan to build as much team coherence as possible.
 When it comes to match time, many times your players may have forgotten and not be able to play, which is not a good sign.
-It is jointly your, and your team members’, responsibilities to know when match times are, as not everybody will check the website every day.
+It is your, and your team members’, responsibilities to know when match times are.
+Not everybody will check the website everyday, so good communications are important!

-My favourite way to let people know about a match or scrim is to message them as soon as the match fixtures are out, message them the night before the match, message them an hour before the match, then message them right before the match to join a voice chat channel.
+My favorite way to let people know about a match or scrim is to message them as soon as the match fixtures are out.
+Then again the night before the match, and right before the match to join a voice chat channel.
 If your players do not respond, assume they have not read your message.
-Just keep the messages brief, don’t spam people, and you should be well organised!
+Keep the messages brief, don’t spam people, and you should be well organised!

 Players will also need a “connect string” and voice chat login details (if you’re not using Discord) to be able to play, so provide those details at least once to everybody before each match.

-If you cannot use Discord for all players for whatever reason, or prefer a different client, we suggest Mumble, an open-source, fast, high-quality VoIP.
+If you cannot use Discord, or prefer a different client, we suggest Mumble.
+Mumble is an open-source, fast, high-quality VoIP.
 However, you will need a server (most likely paid) to host your voice channel.

 Other voice chat programs include TeamSpeak and Ventrilo.
-We strongly suggest against using anything else (particularly Skype) to host voice chat.
-We even more strongly suggest that you don’t use in-game voice chat for communications of any kind.
+We suggest against using anything else (particularly Skype) to host voice chat.

 Only the Team Leader role can report the score of a game after it has ended.
 Specifically, the team who has won is the only team that can report the scores of both teams.
 Go to the website, select My Team, go to My Match and click Report Score.
 Type in the scores of both teams and a brief communication message to confirm.
-The staff will eventually go over all of these confirmations to ensure everything is O.K. before giving you next week’s fixtures.
+The staff will review these confirmations to ensure everything is O.K. before giving you next week’s fixtures.